great-expectations/great_expectations/docs/guides/validation/validate_data_overview.md

 #### Checkpoints, Batch Requests, and Expectation Suites

 Batch Requests are used to specify the data that a Checkpoint will Validate.
-You can add additional validation data by assigning it Batch Requests, or set up the Checkpoint so that it requires a Batch Request to be specified at run time.
+You can add additional validation data to your Checkpoint by assigning it Batch Requests, or set up the Checkpoint so that it requires a Batch Request to be specified at run time.

 Expectation Suites contain the Expectations that the Checkpoint will run against the validation data specified in its Batch Requests.
-A Checkpoint must have at least one Expectation Suite, but you can add additional Expectation Suites as well and all of them will be used.
+As with Batch Requests, you can configure a Checkpoint to run multiple Expectation Suites.

 For more detailed instructions on how to add Batch Requests or Expectation Suites to a Checkpoint, please see our guide on [how to add validations data or suites to a Checkpoint](./checkpoints/how_to_add_validations_data_or_suites_to_a_checkpoint.md).